Kristina01111000/brandingclassnotes/README.md

 5 names

 : ____ Web Development
-- quick Web Development ->
+- quick Web Development -> descriptive, doesn's seem to fit
 - Kwick Web Development -> nope, want older clients to know i can spell
 - K Web Development -> too much like ok?
-- kn web dev
+- kn web dev -> not descriptive enough
-- Kristina's Web Development
+- Kristina's Web Development -> I like it, is having a first name in the company name an issue?

 how much do initials count?
 want a descriptive but not boring name